We Love Doodles

 However, they post the animals they are currently accepting on their website.
 A potential adopter will be able to get more information about a pet listed on the site and meet the pet in person.

-Residents 65 and older can receive a 50% discount on adoption fees (proof of age required).
-In addition, veterans and active-duty military receive a 50% discount on adoption fees (proof of service is needed).
+Residents 65 and older can receive a 50% discount on adoption fees (proof of age is required).
+In addition, veterans and active-duty military receive a 50% discount on adoption fees (proof of service must be provided).

 Aurora Animal Shelter Details